As we are closing in on the end of the year, it’s time to summarize some of the events that happened in the turbulent season of 2020.

 After a somewhat disappointing end to the 2019 season, HIFK were eager to improve on their efforts and now finally make it into the upper half of the table.
 Some even estimated that the possibilities of clinching a Europa League qualification spot could be possible.
 Key players like Arnold Origi, Jukka Halme, Jani Bäckman, Riku Selander, Erikson Carlos, Hannu Patronen and more had already renewed their contracts in the summer and during the winter Joel Mattsson, Tuukka Andberg, Matias Hänninen, Sakari Tukiainen and more had penned a new contract and HIFK was able to keep Luís Henrique in the squad on a loan.
 New additions to the squad included Sakari Mattila, Moshtagh Yaghoubi and Joel Mero.

 The team had high expectations for the Finnish cup, a competition that HIFK has been drastically underperforming in for many years.
 The first match of the season was against FC Honka in Tapiola.
-The initial kick-off was supposed to be the day before, but due to bad pitch conditions the match was postponed.
+The initial kick-off was supposed to be the day before, but due to bad pitch conditions the match was postponed one day.
 Erikson Carlos scored HIFK’s only goal and the match ended in a draw.
-After that followed two consecutive losses against HJK and again one week later against TPS.
+HIFK then lost against HJK and one week later again against newcomers TPS.
 As HIFK drew against FC Inter it meant that HIFK still had a chance if it won its last match against Mariehamn away.
 HIFK were up 2-0 on Åland after 80 minutes.
 But IFK Mariehamn did not give up and made it 2-1 in the 81st minute and on stoppage time equalized to 2-2.
 The draw meant that HIFK were out of the cup and another disappointing cup run was a fact.

 Roughly a week later HIFK travelled to Side on the west coast of Turkey, for a training camp under the sun.
 While there, the team was going to face two Eastern European teams, MFC Mykolaiv from Ukraine and FC Rukh Brest from Bulgaria.
 Both of these matches ended in defeat for HIFK.
 So far things weren’t looking too good, but there was still time until the season kick-off in April.